 Over ambition and lack of knowledge are two of the biggest factors in causing death and injury related DIY accidents.
 Make sure your DIY efforts don't go up in flames this spring by sparing a thought for fire safety.

 Be realistic and don't tackle a job unless you really have the ability.
 A competent, qualified person should always carry out gas and electrical renewal or repair work.

 Keep barbecues well away from trees, buildings and fences.
 Never pour petrol on a barbecue.
-Visit the barbecue safety page for more information.

 Electrical safety advice

 - Make sure electrical appliances have a British or European safety mark when you buy them

 - Keep your eyes peeled for signs of dangerous or loose wiring such as scorch marks, hot plugs and sockets, fuses that blow or circuit-breakers that trip for no obvious reasons, or flickering lights

 - Try to keep to one plug per socket, especially for high powered appliances